Skip to Main Content

 Bottom line

-The stock market at all-time highs is more normal than you might think and shouldn’t cause you to deviate from your long-term plan.
+The stock market being at all-time highs is more normal than you might think, and it shouldn’t cause you to deviate from your long-term plan.
 Take the opportunity to assess your portfolio and make sure it aligns with your goals and risk tolerance.
-Remember that volatility is the price you pay for long-term stock market returns, so preparing for how to take advantage of future downturns can help you from being surprised when they show up, whenever that may be.
+Remember that volatility is the price of admission when seeking long-term stock market returns, so preparing for how to take advantage of future downturns can help you from being surprised when they show up, whenever that may be.

 Editorial Disclaimer: All investors are advised to conduct their own independent research into investment strategies before making an investment decision.
 In addition, investors are advised that past investment product performance is no guarantee of future price appreciation.